qorg11/kill9/harmful/software/systemd.md

 # It is actually systemd/Linux!

-Most people who hate systemd can elaborate on why they hate systemd.
+Most people who hate systemd can't elaborate on why they hate systemd.
 But I can.

 ## Privacy issues